Wim van Eekelen

-Willem Frederik "Wim" van Eekelen (born 5 February 1931) is a retired Dutch politician, diplomat, and political scientist.
+Willem Frederik van Eekelen (5 February 1931 – 25 June 2025) was a Dutch politician, diplomat and political scientist.

 Early life and education

 Van Eekelen attended a Gymnasium in Utrecht from June 1943 until June 1949 and applied at the Utrecht University in June 1949 majoring in Law and obtaining a Bachelor of Laws degree in July 1951.
 Van Eekelen attended Princeton University and graduated in 1952 with an A.B. in politics after completing a senior thesis titled "The Marshall Plan and Its Significance for the Netherlands."
-Van Eekelen graduated with an Master of Laws degree from the University of Utrecht in November 1954.
+Van Eekelen graduated with a Master of Laws degree from the University of Utrecht in November 1954.
 Van Eekelen was conscripted in the Royal Netherlands Army serving in the cavalry Regiment Huzaren van Boreel as a Lieutenant from July 1956 until August 1957.
 Van Eekelen worked as a civil servant for the Ministry of Foreign Affairs from September 1957 until June 1977 for the Diplomatic service from September 1957 until May 1974 as an Attaché in New Delhi, India from September 1957 until January 1960 in London, England from January 1960 until February 1964.
-Van Eekelen later returned to the Utrecht University in February 1964 for another postgraduate education where he worked as a researcher and got an doctorate as an Doctor of Philosophy in Political science on 18 November 1964.
+Van Eekelen later returned to the Utrecht University in February 1964 for another postgraduate education where he worked as a researcher and got a doctorate as a Doctor of Philosophy in political science on 18 November 1964.